 Its acquisition of Heptio, founded by two of the engineers that developed Kubernetes at Google, is helping VMware stay relevant in a multi-cloud world and allows it to compete with Red Hat in the containerisation and application modernisation market.
 The IP that came with the acquisition is being integrated with VMware stack, bridging the gap between virtualisation and containerisation.

 VMware’s partnerships, first with AWS, Azure and then IBM shows that it’s capable of being a true multi-cloud player.
 The acquisition of Cloudhealth brings with it a multi-cloud management platform along over 3,000 customers including Dow Jones, Pinterest, Yelp and Zendesk.

 With vSphere already embedded into hundreds of thousands of organisations, VMware is positioning itself at the centre of multi-cloud deployments, providing the tools to integrate and manage new technologies into the existing stack.

 If you are already a VMware customer, then you will see the benefits of this change as you are able to start to manage your containers and your existing infrastructure through the same familiar tools that your team use today.
 Even if containers are some way off for your organisation, take comfort in the fact that, as the world of corporate technology changes, your investment in VMware is protected as they evolve their business, working towards the next-gen toolset required to help future proof your business.

 Interested in speaking to a cloud provider who can support you today while helping you move forward on your cloud journey?
 We can help you modernise your applications and approach to infrastructure in a manageable, step-by-step manner.
-Check out our private cloud hosting or application platforming services for more information.
+Check out our VMware hosting, private cloud hosting, desktop as a service or application platforming services for more information.